 Got to bring something sweet for a celebration?
-These vegan no-bake Greek Almond Biscuits, called Amigdalota, grace most wedding and happy event’s table in the Greek Isles.
+These vegan no-bake Greek Almond Biscuits (plus Keto options), called Amigdalota, grace most weddings in the Greek Isles.

 It’s Food N’ Flix time and this month we are singing our way to the kitchen after watching the film “Mama Mia!
 Here We Go Again”.
 To represent the movie, I prepared a no-bake version of this Greek Almond Biscuits recipe, know in Greece as Amigdalotas.
 These sweet protein bites will have you singing their praises in no time.